Oral History Transcript — Dr. Kenneth Stevens

-Stevens: During the course of that career here, there were a couple of cases where there were little nibbles which, at least, I looked at.
+During the course of that career here, there were a couple of cases where there were little nibbles which, at least, I looked at.
 One was at Haskins Labs I think at a time when Frank Cooper might have been considering retiring.
-Another one was at Central Issue [?] for the Deaf which ended up either I wasnít interested or they werenít.
+Another one was at Central Institute for the Deaf which ended up either I wasnít interested or they werenít.
 But I certainly was not interested in a job which would have been an administrative job.

 Matthies: You wanted to stay in the lab?

 Stevens: Right.
 So that involved maybe one trip and discussion.
 It didnít amount to anything.

 Matthies: You had a sabbatical in Sweden working with Gunnar Fant.